Fast California Online

 If you have recently moved to another county and do not yet meet residency requirements there, you may file for divorce in the one where you have previously lived.

-In the best-case scenario, you will be granted a marriage dissolution 6 months after you initiate it.
+Waiting Period: In the best-case scenario, you will be granted a marriage dissolution 6 months after you initiate it.
 It is the bare minimum in California, and the timeline might increase as it is affected by court schedules and caseload, potential complications in your case, and other factors that are prone to change.

 Yes.
 As long as you plan on filing for an uncontested divorce, you can represent yourself in court instead of hiring a lawyer to do it.
 If you and your ex are in full agreement on the way your assets will be distributed, childcare will be determined, and other aspects of your post-divorce life will be arranged, a judge will likely approve your agreement as long as it’s fair.